 Following simple step-by-step instructions, users collect a finger-prick blood sample and ship it back to Revolab.
 The results are available within 24 hours on the app.
 More than 30 different blood work tests are currently available such as complete blood count (CBC), glucose level, thyroid panels, STD tests, or enzyme markers if you are at risk of cancer or other conditions.
-Special blood work tests, such as for vegans and vegetarians, are also available, which check for missing key nutrients.
+Special blood work tests for vegans and vegetarians are also available, which check for missing essential nutrients.

-The pandemic accelerated the adoption of self-tests allowing people to take charge of their own health, especially the ones with chronic diseases such as diabetes, high cholesterol, or cancer predisposition, making Revolab’s value proposition even more compelling.
+The pandemic accelerated the adoption of self-tests allowing people to take charge of their health, especially those with chronic diseases such as diabetes, high cholesterol, or cancer predisposition, making Revolab’s value proposition even more compelling.